maryamckinnon/Car-Car/README.md

 ## List of all Upcoming Service Appointments

 This is the page where all upcoming service appointments are listed (sorted in chronological order).
 The technician can mark an appointment complete or can cancel an appointment, which will remove that appointment from the list.
-The status of each appointment (scheduled, completed, and caneled) are tracked.
+The status of each appointment (scheduled, completed, and caneled) is tracked.
+A customer is considered to be a "VIP" if they purchased their automobile from the automobile dealership.

 ![service appointments list](docs/wireframes/serviceappointments.png)